Find out what employers are looking for.

 Specialized Mediation Training

-The Advanced Family Mediation class is accredited by ADR Institute of Canada (ADRIC) and ADR Institute of Ontario (ADRIO) and fulfills 21 hours of the specialized mediation and related training education requirement for the Qualified Mediator (Q.Med) designation (40 total are required).
+The Advanced Family Mediation class is accredited by the ADR Institute of Canada (ADRIC) and the ADR Institute of Ontario (ADRIO) and fulfills 21 hours of the specialized mediation and related training education requirement for the Qualified Mediator (Q.Med) designation (40 total are required).

 Please note there are additional requirements to become a Qualified Mediator – click for a complete list.